SB-GLOBAL-SE/SquadToScale/Migration-Script-DB/README.md

      java -jar app-migration-zephyr-1.0.6-SNAPSHOT-jar-with-dependencies.jar <jira_api_username> <jira_api_password> [PROJECT KEY]
      ```

+   - Confirm migration was successful, look for "Migration completed." at the bottom of the terminal or application.log

 2. **Import Attachments CSV into the Database:**
    - Import the generated attachments CSV into the Zephyr Scale Table `AO_4D28DD_ATTACHMENT` table.
       IE: